 ‘Herr von Goethe’s opinion, … has great weight among his countrymen.
 They will, doubtless, be materially influenced by his judgment of Talma’s talent.’
 ‘Permit me to observe, Sire,’ said the actor, evidently piqued at the thought of any doubt being cast on the stability of his high reputation, ‘that I perform before French audiences, and that the different of national taste—’ ‘Is, doubtless, considerable,’ interrupted Napoleon; ‘that is obvious to every one. … Goethe now seized the opportunity of throwing in a few words … ‘Your Majesty … has been pleased to place me in some degree of embarrassment.
 I beg to assure you that I fully appreciate and highly admire M. Talma’s incomparable talent.’
 The actor’s countenance brightened up, and Napoleon smiled.
 ‘Ah!
 Herr Goethe, you have spoiled my jest,’ said he; ‘I am sorry for it.
 Did you observe gentlemen … how pale Talma turned.
 I was rejoicing in the expectation of an improvised tragic scene.’”

 That night, Napoleon was completely absorbed in the play, Death of Caesar, and Talma’s role.
-In fact, Napoleon knew the play by heart and knew it so well that if Talma or any actor made the tiniest error, Napoleon was aware.
+In fact, Napoleon knew the play by heart and knew it so well that if Talma or any actor made the tiniest error, the Emperor was aware.
 When Talma delivered the line, “The friendship of a great man is a gift of heaven,” Emperor Alexander rose from his seat and bowed to Napoleon.
 Napoleon then took Alexander’s hand saying, “These words give expression to my feelings.”
 Supposedly, after this exchange, Talma forgot anyone was watching him and immersed himself in his part to the point that he carried his audience away with him.
 Napoleon’s favorite actor and his was so glorious in the last scene was claimed to be so glorious and the audience’s applause so magnificent that “he was crowned by Goethe and Germans … as loud and enthusiastic as any he had ever received at the Theatre Français,” which, of course, also greatly pleased Napoleon.